-The overall goal of the proposed research is to experimentally model whether the availability and appeal of an alternative, non-combusted source of nicotine (i.e., e-cigarettes) will enhance the effectiveness of a reduced nicotine policy for cigarettes in socioeconomically disadvantaged women of reproductive age.
-Daily female smokers (ages 21-44) will undergo a baseline assessment period and then be randomized to one of the following four conditions: (1) normal nicotine content cigarettes (NNCCs) alone, which will serve as the control condition, (2) very low nicotine content cigarettes (VLNCCs) alone, (3) VLNCC's + nicotinized tobacco-flavored e-cigarettes (TF e-cigs), or (4) VLNCC's + nicotinized preferred flavor e-cigarettes (PF e-cigs).
-Participants will be asked to use only their assigned products for 16 weeks, and will visit the laboratory weekly to complete measures of smoking topography, cigarette demand using behavioral-economic purchase tasks, withdrawal and craving, and biomarkers of toxicant exposure.
-In Week 17, participants will be given monetary incentives to abstain from combusted cigarette use for a week and we will assess effects on cigarettes per day (CPD), cigarette demand, and craving and withdrawal.
+The goal of the proposed trial is to experimentally model whether increasing the availability and appeal of an alternative, non-combusted source of nicotine (e-cigarettes) enhances the effects of reduced-nicotine cigarettes in smokers with ADs.
+Daily smokers with current ADs, recruited at University of Vermont and Brown University, will be randomized to one of the following four conditions: (1) normal nicotine content cigarettes (NNCCs) alone, serving as the control condition, (2) VLNCCs alone, (3) VLNCCs + nicotine e-cigarettes in only tobacco flavors (TF e-cigs), or (4) VLNCCs + nicotine e-cigarettes in preferred flavors (PF e-cigs).
+Participants will be asked to use only their assigned study products for 16 weeks.
+Outcome measures include total CPD, cigarette demand assessed by behavioral economics-based purchase tasks, craving, withdrawal, psychiatric symptoms, breath carbon monoxide (CO) and biomarkers of tobacco toxicant exposure.
+In Week 17, participants will receive incentives to abstain from cigarettes during a three-hour laboratory test session and we will assess the effects of study conditions on cigarette demand, craving and withdrawal.

-This research will address the following specific aims:

-Aim 1 (Primary): Compare the effects of (1) NNCCs alone, (2) VLNCCs alone, (3) VLNCC's + TF e-cigs, or (4) VLNCC's + PF e-cigs flavoring on total number of CPD.
-We hypothesize that at Week 16, cigarette smoking rates will have decreased in a linear, graded manner

-(condition 4 > 3 > 2 > 1) with the largest reduction in smoking rate from control levels observed in the VLNCC's + PF e-cigs condition.

-Aim 2 (Secondary): To compare the effects of the four study conditions on cigarette demand, smoke exposure (breath carbon monoxide) and tobacco carcinogen biomarkers (NNAL, PAH metabolites).
-We hypothesize that at Week 16, cigarette demand and these biomarkers will have decreased in a linear, graded manner with the largest reduction observed in the VLNCC's + PF e-cig condition.

-Aim 3 (Exploratory): To explore the effects of the four study conditions on abstinence-induced cigarette demand, craving, and withdrawal in socioeconomically disadvantaged women of reproductive age.
+This research will address the following specific aims: Aim 1 (Primary): Compare the effects of (1) NNCCs alone, (2) VLNCCs alone, (3) VLNCCs + TF e-cigs and = (4) VLNCCs + PF e-cigs on total CPD in smokers with ADs.
+We hypothesize that at Week 16, total CPD will be reduced in a linear, graded manner (condition 4 > 3 > 2 > 1), with the largest reduction in the VLNCC + PF e-cig condition.
+Aim 2 (Secondary): Compare the effects of the four study conditions on cigarette demand, psychiatric symptoms, and biomarkers of smoke and tobacco toxicant exposure (CO, NNAL, PAHs) in smokers with ADs.
+We hypothesize that at Week 16, cigarette demand, CO, and toxicant biomarkers will have decreased in a linear, graded manner, with the largest reduction in the VLNCC + PF e-cig condition.
+We will characterize effects on psychiatric symptoms but are not testing specific hypotheses on these symptoms.
+Aim 3 (Exploratory): To explore the effects of the four study conditions on cigarette demand, craving, and withdrawal in smokers with ADs during the abstinence assessment period.

 The integrative theme of this TCORS is vulnerable populations.
-The proposed research is relevant to FDA CTP's scientific domains of Addiction and Behavior by addressing whether reducing the nicotine content of cigarettes reduces cigarette use, dependence, and product appeal, and whether these effects are enhanced by availability of appealing alternative sources of non-combusted nicotine.
-It addresses Health Effects by assessing tobacco toxicant exposure and other biomarkers.
-The proposed study is significant and innovative by modeling the impact of a national reduced nicotine standards policy for cigarettes in this understudied population.
-Finally, it is programmatic as it builds upon and extends the work our team accomplished during the current funding period.
+The proposed research is highly relevant to the CTP's scientific domains of Addiction and Behavior because it will address whether reducing the nicotine content of cigarettes reduces cigarette use, dependence, and product appeal, and whether these effects are enhanced by the availability of an appealing alternative source of non-combusted nicotine.
+It will address the Health Effects domain by assessing the effects of these conditions on tobacco toxicant exposure and a respiratory biomarker.
+The proposed study is significant and innovative because it will model how availability and appeal of e-cigs may moderate the effectiveness of a national reduced- nicotine policy for cigarettes in this understudied population.
+Finally, it is programmatic as it will build upon and extend the work that our team accomplished on VLNCCs in those with ADs during phase 1 of UVM TCORS funding.